Population decline: Ukraine

 Ukraine census in 1989 resulted in 51,452,034 people.
 Ukraine's own estimates show a peak of 52,244,000 people in 1993; however, this number has plummeted to 45,439,822 as of December 1, 2013.
 Having lost Crimean territory to Russia in early 2014 and subsequently experiencing war, the population dropped to 42,981,850 as of August 2014.
 This represents a 19.7% decrease in total population since the peak figure, but 16.8% above the 1950 population even without Crimea.
 Its absolute total decline (9,263,000) since its peak population is the highest of all nations; this includes loss of territory and heavy net emigration.
 Eastern Ukraine may yet lose many Russian-speaking citizens due to the new Russian citizenship law.
 An editorial projects significant gender and age imbalance in the population in Ukraine as a substantial problem if most refugees, as in other cases, do not return over time.
-Approximately 3.8 million more people have left the country during the 2022 Russian invasion of Ukraine, and several thousand have died in the conflict.
+Approximately 3.8 million more people have left the country during the 2022 Russian invasion of Ukraine, and thousands have died in the conflict.

+The Russian invasion of Ukraine considerably deepened the country's demographic crisis.
+The birth rate in Ukraine was 28% lower in the first six months of 2023 compared to the same period in 2021.
+A July 2023 study by the Vienna Institute for International Economic Studies stated that "[r]egardless of how long the war lasts and whether or not there is further military escalation, Ukraine is unlikely to recover demographically from the consequences of the war.
+Even in 2040 it will have only about 35 million inhabitants, around 20% fewer than before the war (2021: 42.8 million) and the decline in the working-age population is likely to be the most severe and far-reaching."